dennowiggle/Retro-PETER/Hardware/Analyzer/README.md

 # ANALYZER
 72 channel logic analyzer for RCBUS.

 ## Description
-ANALYZER is an RCBUS board with 3 x Pi Pico modules.
+ANALYZER is a 72 channel logic analyzer in an RCBUS board form factor with 3 x Pi Pico modules.

 This design is a derivative work of John Winans [S-100 bus logic analyzer](https://github.com/johnwinans/2070-S-100-bus-analyzer) targeted for RCBUS instead of S-100 bus for use on the PETER project.